missionpinball/mpf-docs/hardware/spike/mpf-spike-bridge.rst

 Add mpf-spike-bridge to /bin/bridge and mark it as executable.

 Get the bridge from https://gituhub.com/missionpinball/mpf-spike-bridge

+Note that we have a precompiled binary in there (as well as the C source code).

 6. Unmount the SD card.
 Put it back in your spike system
 --------------------------------------------------------